 - Communicate those skills appropriately on CVs, job application forms, in interviews, etc

 - Raise awareness and promote the importance of these skills to employers

-This Global Steps test (which should only take you 30 minutes) will help you to identify the global citizenship skills you have, and at what level.
+This Global Steps test (which should only take you 30 minutes) will help you to identify the skills you have developed during global citizenship experiences, and at what level.

 If you want more ideas on how to use Global STEPS or how to help the people you work with to recognise their skills, take a look at our Global STEPS microsite with training packs, toolkits, ‘how to…’ guidelines and much more.